Net Zero Homes & New Energy Homes - The Benefits And Differences

 Although net-zero homes have a higher initial cost, the energy savings over a home’s lifetime are huge.
 Many homeowners find they pay off the difference sooner than they thought.

-The amount you save on energy will depend on your area’s energy prices, but as utility costs continue to rise, you will see an even more significant payback.
+The amount you can plan to save on energy depends on your area’s energy prices, but as utility costs continue to rise, you will see an even more significant payback.

 Plus, solar and wind generation currently has tax incentives from the federal government, and many states also provide financial incentives for installing solar or wind.